• HOME

 San Juan La Laguna is a predominantly Tz’utujil Maya municipality with lots of hidden gems like weaving cooperatives specializing in naturally dyed textiles, awesome hikes with panoramic vistas, painting galleries, and quaint cafés and restaurants.

-If you are wanting to discover a Tz’utujil Maya town brimming with underrated cafes, colorful murals, and nature activities, then you’ve come to the right place!
+If you want to discover a Tz’utujil Maya town brimming with underrated cafes, colorful murals, and nature activities, then you’ve come to the right place!

 Here’s my guide for things to do in San Juan La Laguna – including where to eat, sleep, and play!